Alazka2k/prototype-automaticContentCreator/README.md

-# Automatic Content Creator for Apocalypse Chronicles
+# Prototype of Automatic Content Creator

-This project is an Automatic Content Creator designed to generate video scripts and visual prompts for YouTube content, specifically focused on apocalyptic scenarios.
-It utilizes OpenAI's GPT model to create engaging and creative scripts based on user inputs and predefined parameters.
+This project is an Prototype of Automatic Content Creator designed to generate video scripts and visual prompts for short video content.
+It utilizes OpenAI's GPT model to create engaging and creative scripts based on defined inputs and predefined parameters, which are changeable depending on the use case.

 ## Current Status